Starting the new tax year right: Service and maintenance plans

 Taxi fleets face similar challenges to last-mile delivery fleets but due to the nature of their roles, carrying passengers as opposed to goods, their maintenance must be adjusted to reflect this.
 Whether cleaning the interior or ensuring in-car cameras work for safety reasons, each fleet has to be assessed on its individual needs.

 Grey fleets, on the other hand, are a bit of an outlier.
 If a company uses a grey fleet, its employees use their own or hired vehicles for business travel.
 This means the business doesn’t directly own the fleet, so maintenance falls under the responsibility of individual drivers.
-If your company utilises grey fleets, it’s still smart to inform drivers of best practices for fleet maintenance.
-By having drivers who know how to look after their vehicles and understand the problems to watch out for, your business can function more reliably.

 While having professionals look over your fleet periodically is essential to ensure your vehicles will continue to perform, everyday checks can be done by drivers before they set off on journeys.
 Automotive experts in the AA recommend the acronym FLOWER as a handy way of remembering what to check.

 Fuel: While this may seem obvious, it’s good to check whether the vehicle has enough fuel for your upcoming journey.
 If not, is there a petrol station nearby that will accept your fuel card?
 Refuelling can quickly become a serious concern if your journey takes you away from suitable forecourts.
+Use our handy site locator to find your nearest petrol station.

 Lights: It should go without saying that a vehicle’s lights are essential, regardless of whether it’s light or dark.
 If you’re going on a long journey, be sure to have someone walk around the car as you test your lights to ensure that they are all working.